ChaosLFR/image-logger/README.md

 - Grabs discord username, payment information, nitro status
 - Hides itself, starts on startup
 - Undetected, 0 detections on github
+- Image grabber, user only has to open image on discord or download and open it to get beamed

 If your interested in buying private comps methods DM me ->